MicrosoftDocs/msix-docs/msix-src/psf/psf-current-working-directory.md

     }
     ```

-1. Copy the following three files from the Package Support Framework based on the application executable architecture to the root of the staged Windows App.
+1. Copy the following three files from the Package Support Framework based on the application executable architecture to the root of the staged Windows app.
 The following files are located within the **.\Microsoft.PackageSupportFramework.\<Version\>\bin**.

     | Application (x64) | Application (x86) |
     |-------------------|-------------------|